 Tip: Find out how your school differs from similar schools using the Government financial benchmarking website.

 Are you in the middle of your rolling budget?

 Familiarise yourself with any contracts which may be due, and make sure that all details are maintained and up to date.

 When forward planning for you school’s budget, it is important to think about external factors.
 Will the move to more online ways of operating generate additional savings elsewhere?
 You could be seeing fewer photocopying rates, less overtime for parents’ evenings, or even fewer stamps on physical interactions like BACS payments.

 You may also want to think about any changes to the curriculum, pastoral care, health and safety, and attendance – to name just a few!
 As the coronavirus pandemic has proven, we can never really know what is around the corner.

-But you should still do what you can to forward plan.
+But you should still do what you can to forward plan for you school budget.
 There are many factors that are still very much in your control.
-Think about parental engagement, clubs, software, your choice of suppliers, and school repairs, and how these could factor into your budget planning.
+Think about parental engagement, clubs, software, your choice of suppliers, and school repairs, and how these could factor into your school budget planning.

 You could even look towards next year’s intake for any potential benefits or risks that they might bring.
-Put out the feelers to your feeder schools; is there a higher (or lower) rate of SEND (Special Educational Needs or Disability) or FSM (Free School Meals) children who are likely to come your way in September?
+Put out the feelers to your feeder schools; is there a higher (or lower) rate of SEND (Special Educational Needs or Disability) or FSM (Free School Meals) children who are likely to come your way next year?
 What implications could these children have on your spending?

 When you are forward planning for your school’s budget, you may also want to consider income generation.